Laboratory and Technical Work

 The project examples shown here illustrate the diversity of this technically-demanding work.

-“They have developed particular expertise in the design, documentation and contract supervision of both new and refurbished labs.
+“m3architecture has developed particular expertise in the design, documentation and contract supervision of both new and refurbished labs.

-They are able to liaise with end users at all levels, overcome planning hurdles and keep a tight rein on costs with good humour and a high level of professionalism.”
+They are able to liaise with end users at all levels, overcome planning hurdles and keep a tight rein on costs, with good humour and a high level of professionalism.”

 Peter Davies, Project Manager, The University of Queensland Property and Facilities Division